nickgasperi/spotify-personal-streaming-analysis/README.md

 </p>

 * From 2015–2021, podcast episodes accounted for just 2% of my total streaming hours.
 In 2024, 45% of my total streaming was spent listening to podcasts, reflecting a major shift in the type of media I regularly consumed.
-* Over 80% of my total podcast streaming hours were spent listening to just three shows.
+* My podcast exploration was less inquisitive than my music journey, as over 80% of my total podcast streaming hours were spent listening to just three shows.

 <br>
 <p align = "center">